 - Bran bread or whole wheat bread.
 This is one of the best things out there for a carbohydrate source.
 Replacing your tandoor roti with this will work wonders for that extra weight gain.

 - Fruits and vegetables of all sorts.
 One of the best things about Ramadan is a good fruit chat.
 The good thing about it is that it is absolutely healthy.
-So eat away because fruits and vegetables are one of the best sources of Carbohydrates.
+So eat away because fruits and vegetables are some of the best sources of Carbohydrates.

 - Basmati white/brown rice.
 Although rice gets a bad rep that is not the case at all.
 In reality, rice is actually quite healthy and one of the best carbohydrate sources.
 If eaten in moderation it could prove a very useful food.